kataw/kataw/test/__snapshot__/parser/statements/do-while/gen/do_triple/catch_try_x007b.md

 ✖ 'try' expected - start: 8, end: 14
 ✖ Expression expected - start: 26, end: 32
 ✖ Expression expected - start: 32, end: 38
-✖ The parser expected to find a '}' to match the '{' token here - start: 38, end: 38

 ```